radius-project/radius/docs/content/contributing/code/rp/aliasing-the-rp.md

 ---
 type: docs
-title: "Use an existing Radius RP deployment"
+title: "Use an existing Radius resoure provider deployment"
 linkTitle: "Use existing RP"
-description: "How to alias the RP to map an existing Radius RP deployment"
+description: "How to alias the resource provider to map an existing Radius resoure provider deployment"
 weight: 50
 ---